What's the best lesson you've learned about money? 29 life lessons about money from an 11-year personal finance blogger.

 In order to elevate your paycheck, your money, and your life through synergy, you just need the right components.

 - A Partner in Finances: Being in a relationship with someone who respects money and works together with you on the finances can immeasurably change the course of both of your lives.
 Two people working towards a goal — financial or otherwise — creates more than just 2X the momentum.
 Partners in finance can support one another throughout their lives, enabling each other to pull off life-changing things such as finishing degrees, raising children, making career moves, etc. that would be a heck of a lot harder alone.

-- Money Systems: Our financial life became monumentally easier when I set up several money systems.
+- Money Systems: Our financial life became monumentally easier when I set up several money systems (like a good bill paying and organization system).
 We now use Mint.com for our personal finances, GoDaddy Bookkeeping for my business finances, and Personal Capital for our investments.
 These are aggregate finance sites that house information from all of our accounts under one roof, allowing us to easily see things that might slip through the cracks otherwise (like how much we are paying in portfolio fees each year, or bank fees, or how much we spent on gas between the two of us this month versus last month).

 - 401(k) Matching Program: While 401(k) matching programs are not offered as often as they used to be, if you've got one, you've got to take advantage of it.
 It's such a surefire way to grow your money!
 You contribute money towards your retirement via a 401(k) retirement account at work, and your employer matches your contribution to a certain percentage.
 Talk about synergy that will help you get more of a retirement than you could afford on your own!